 Notes

-If you are not using already toasted sesame seeds, toast sesame seeds in small skillet over medium heat until golden brown, stirring often, often 3 minutes.
-Transfer sesame seeds to a small bowl to cool.
+- Sesame Seeds: If you are not using previously-toasted sesame seeds, you can toast regular sesame seeds in a small skillet over medium heat until they are golden brown, stirring often.
+This takes about 3 minutes.

 Oh man, I LOVE Korean rice bowls and this one looks so GOOD!